alyraffauf/wallpapers/README.md

 # Wallpapers
+My personal wallpaper collection packaged as a nix flake.

 Does what it says on the tin.
-Licences vary, full credit to the authors.
-Don't judge me.
+Licenses vary, full credit to the authors.
+Don't judge me. :(

-Automatically fetched and placed by my nix [flake](https://github.com/alyraffauf/nixcfg).
+See it in action in my main nix [flake](https://github.com/alyraffauf/nixcfg).